compwiz32/website/content/posts/2021/customize-pscmdprompt.md

 ```PowerShell
  $ts.ToString()
 00:01:01.0119692
 ```

 <br>

 Now I have a string version of the time.
 But I only want minutes and seconds.
 I can get just the minutes and seconds by going one step further.

 ```PowerShell
 $ts.ToString("mm\:ss")
 01:01

 ```

 <br>

 Now I have the time in minutes in seconds as a string.
 But I am still not done.
 I want to final output to look like this: `[01 min 01 sec]` .
 To do that, I need to split apart the time value into separate variables so I can append text in between.
 That happens with this line.

 ```PowerShell
 $min, $sec: ($ts.ToString("mm\:ss")).Split(":")

 ```

 <br>

 The line above splits the time output `01:01` into to two variables called `$min` and `$sec` .
 I can do that in one line by using the `.split` property and specify what to split on `.Split(":")`.
 PowerShell then deposits the two values into the two variables I specified.
 Now that I have two variables, I am using a `-join` statement to join the variables and some text to produce the output I desire `[01 min 01 sec]` .
-It seems like alot of code for a simple result, but I think the effort is worth the result.
+It seems like a bunch of code for a simple result, but I think the effort is worth the result.

 ```PowerShell
 if ($RunTime -ge 60) {